HTGAzureX1212/HTGAzureX1212/README.md

-A secondary schoool student in Hong Kong, "going down the rabbit hole" of the programming world.
+A secondary schoool student in Hong Kong, "going down the rabbit hole" of the programming world; a casual bus enthusiast 'cause why not?

 ### My Interests
 - I prefer open-source projects by default;